yasirshabbir44/real-estate-calculator/README.md

 ```

 The React development server will be available at http://localhost:3000 and will proxy API requests to the backend at http://localhost:8080.

+#### UI Libraries Documentation

+The project uses several UI libraries to enhance the user interface.
+Documentation for these libraries can be found in the following files:

+- `src/main/frontend/UI_LIBRARIES.md` - Overview of all UI libraries used in the project
+- `src/main/frontend/UI_STYLING_IMPROVEMENTS.md` - Details on styling improvements using Tailwind CSS
+- `src/main/frontend/UI_IMPROVEMENTS.md` - General UI improvements made to the application
+- `src/main/frontend/UI_ENHANCEMENTS_SUMMARY.md` - Summary of all UI enhancements
+- `src/main/frontend/DAISYUI_INTEGRATION.md` - Documentation for DaisyUI integration and usage

 ## API Documentation